Requirements for the Major and Minor in Information Systems (ISE)

 1. ISE 108 Introduction to Programming or CSE 110 Introduction to Computer Science

 4. Four electives totaling at least twelve credits.
-Electives must include nine credits of upper-division courses and at least nine credits of ISE courses.
-Approved electives include most ISE courses, as well as other courses relevant to Information Systems.
+Electives must include nine credits of upper-division courses and at least nine credits of CSE or ISE courses.
+Approved courses include most ISE/CSE courses and other courses relevant to Information Systems.
 Consult with the ISE Undergraduate Program Director on the suitability of an elective course prior to registration.

 Note: All courses above must be passed with a grade of C or higher